History of San Antonio in Timeline

 2019: Andeavor Acquisition

-2019: Household income in 2019
+2019: Household Income in 2019

-2019: Migrants released into San Antonio
+2019: Migrants released into the city

-February 2020: San Antonio Rampage Sold
+February 2020: Sale of San Antonio Rampage

-In February 2020, the San Antonio Rampage ice hockey team franchise was sold to the Vegas Golden Knights.
+In February 2020, the San Antonio Rampage ice hockey team was sold to the Vegas Golden Knights.

 June 2020: Increase in Homicides